 TensorBoard is preinstalled in Databricks Runtime ML.
 You can use it within a notebook or in a separate tab.
 See TensorBoard for details.

-Ganglia is available in all Databricks runtimes.
-You can use it to examine network, processor, and memory usage to inspect for bottlenecks.
-See Ganglia metrics for details.
+Cluster metrics are available in all Databricks runtimes.
+You can examine network, processor, and memory usage to inspect for bottlenecks.
+See cluster metrics for details.